Start is a program approved by the Washington legislature which

 counselor can tell you which courses at Clark are accepted by your

-high school to meet specific graduation requirements, such as CWP or CWI.
+high school to meet specific graduation requirements, such as junior English or senior social studies.

 Running Start is not for everyone.
-It requires not only college-level
+It requires college-level

 students are generally self-motivated, emotionally mature, and looking